Cape tulip (two-leaf)

 The plant can tolerate heavily waterlogged soil, mild frost and drought.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Cape tulip (two-leaf) and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of Cape tulip (two-leaf) and also the optimum time for treatment.

 Agricultural and economic impacts

 All parts of the Cape tulip (two-leaf) plant are toxic to all types of grazing animals.
-The poison is a glycoside that causes loss of appetite, weakness, depression, blindness, dysentery, scouring, paralysis and death.
+The poison is a glycoside that causes:

 Stock accustomed to grazing on infested pasture are usually not affected as they know not to eat the plants.
 This results in desirable pasture species being replaced by the Cape tulip (two-leaf) due to selective grazing which further decreases the lands stock carrying capacity.